Countries call on drug companies to share vaccine know-how - WTMJ

 It is one of three factories that The Associated Press found on three continents whose owners say they could start producing hundreds of millions of COVID-19 vaccines on short notice if only they had the blueprints and technical know-how.
 But that knowledge belongs to the large pharmaceutical companies who produce the first three vaccines authorized by countries including Britain, the European Union and the U.S. — Pfizer, Moderna and AstraZeneca.
 The factories are all still awaiting responses.

-Across Africa and Southeast Asia, governments and aid groups, as well as the WHO, are calling on pharmaceutical companies to share their patent information more broadly to meet a yawning global shortfall in a pandemic that already has claimed nearly 2.5 million lives.
+Across Africa and Southeast Asia, governments and aid groups, as well as the World Health Organization, are calling on pharmaceutical companies to share their patent information more broadly to meet a yawning global shortfall in a pandemic that already has claimed over 2.5 million lives.
 Pharmaceutical companies that took taxpayer money from the U.S. or Europe to develop inoculations at unprecedented speed say they are negotiating contracts and exclusive licensing deals with producers on a case-by-case basis because they need to protect their intellectual property and ensure safety.

 All over the world, the supply of coronavirus vaccines is falling far short of demand, and the limited amount available is going to rich countries.
 Nearly 80% of the vaccines so far have been administered in just 10 countries, according to WHO.
-More than 210 countries with a collective population of 2.5 billion haven’t received a single shot.
+More than 210 countries and territories with a collective population of 2.5 billion hadn’t received a single shot as of last week.

 The deal-by-deal approach also means that some poorer countries end up paying more for the same vaccine than richer countries.
-South Africa, Mexico, Brazil and Uganda all pay different amounts per dose for the same AstraZeneca vaccine — more than governments in the European Union, according to studies and publicly available documents.
-AstraZeneca said in an email that the price of the vaccine will differ depending on factors such as production costs, where the shots are made and how much countries order.
+South Africa, Mexico, Brazil and Uganda all pay different amounts per dose for the AstraZeneca vaccine — more than governments in the European Union, according to studies and publicly available documents.
+AstraZeneca said the price of the vaccine will differ depending on factors such as production costs, where the shots are made and how much countries order.

 “What we see today is a stampede, a survival of the fittest approach, where those with the deepest pockets, with the sharpest elbows are grabbing what is there and leaving others to die,” said Winnie Byanyima, executive director of UNAIDS.